 Thesis Responsibilities and Rights

 The Faculty of Graduate Studies describes the expectations for thesis students, thesis supervisors, and their academic unit.
-In the graduate calendar, see: Faculty of Graduate Studies Regulations > IX.
-Thesis Supervisors and Supervisory Committees > sections 9.4.2 - 9.4.5.
+In the Graduate Studies calendar, see FGS Regulations 9.4.2–9.4.5.

 If you have completed all MArch course requirements except MArch Thesis (ARCH 9013 or ARCH 9009), the university requires you to register also for a generic course number: REGN 9999 (listed under "Registration Course - Graduate" in the university timetable).
 This will not appear on your academic record or add to your tuition fees; it merely ensures that you will be categorized and counted correctly as a thesis-only student.